Forde-Yard Dash: Grading Teams’ First Season In New Conferences

 Steve Sarkisian overcame preseason running back injuries and rebuilt his receiving corps with transfers and freshmen.
 In what is often called a “line of scrimmage league,” the Horns have held up well in the trenches—especially defensively.

-SMU Mustangs (13).
-Realignment grade: A+.
+SMU Mustangs (12).
+Realignment grade: A plus.
 New league: ACC.
 Old league: American.
 SMU didn’t just change conferences, it upgraded from Group of 5 to Power 4—and has crushed the assignment.
 The Mustangs are undefeated in conference play (7–0) and 10–1 overall, with a berth in the ACC title game secured.
 They played all three October games on the road and emerged unscathed.

 Rhett Lashlee knew he had a good team returning from an 11–3 season in 2023, but he also knew he needed to build up his offensive and defensive lines for the step up in competition.
 Mission accomplished.
 SMU has been especially impressive up front defensively, leading the ACC in rushing defense and tied for first in sacks in league games.
 Lashlee’s other big move was switching starting quarterbacks in the fourth game of the year, with Kevin Jennings excelling since taking over.

-Arizona State Sun Devils (14).
-Realignment grade: A+.
+Arizona State Sun Devils (13).
+Realignment grade: A plus.
 New league: Big 12.
 Old league: Pac-12.
 Nobody saw this coming—certainly not the media, which picked Arizona State last in the 16-team league before the season.
 Instead, the Devils are 9–2 overall, 6–2 in the Big 12, and will advance to the conference title game with a win Saturday over Arizona in the Territorial Cup game.

 Arizona State is undefeated since September when quarterback Sam Leavitt plays, and has risen to the occasion as the stakes have increased.
 Beating Kansas State on the road and BYU at home the past two weeks certified there is nothing flukey about this season for the Devils.
 The sky is the limit for ASU and its 34-year-old coach, Kenny Dillingham.